-- Staff has attended Trauma Informed Schools Training through the Academy Trust - Training has also been offered to staff in the school by the School Counsellor as following: to support pupils who have experienced trauma, attachment theory and practice in school, how to develop a 'therapeutic school', therapeutic play techniques for 1:1 and group intervention and social skills group work.
+- By promoting EH4MH training which has helped the school to develop a much deeper understanding of mental health and break down stigma. - Training has also been offered to staff in the school by the School Counsellor as following: to support pupils who have experienced trauma, attachment theory and practice in school, how to develop a 'therapeutic school', therapeutic play techniques for 1:1 and group intervention and social skills group work.